 It was good with a nice salad, and some rice as the focal point of the meal.
 I made a marinade from local Key Limes, lemon, and orange juices all freshly squeezed.
 It partially cooked the fish so that a quick pan fry finish brought it to a tasty life.

 Day Three Island Fun

-For me I like the lack of crowds, the private feeling of the local beach here.
+Me, I like the lack of crowds, and the private feeling of the local beach here.
 You can seemingly always find a private spot on the beach at almost any time of the year.
 Spring Break or 3 prime weeks in summer might prevent that, especially at Sunset.

 The sunsets here on the gulf are very special.
-Given your perspective you can see the sun drop bellow the ocean and that is a special view and feeling.
+Given your perspective, you can see the sun drop below the ocean and that is a special view and feeling.

-I would recommend this resort for small families or a pair of couples traveling together.
+I would recommend this resort for small families or pairs of couples traveling together.
 Just make sure you book through TZort.